 and great things did come to pass and still do come to pass for me.

-I move faster now, I am stronger, and have confidence in myself.
+I move faster now, am stronger, and have self-confidence.

 I started to appreciate the things I could do,

 and stopped focusing on the things that I couldn't do,